You’re a generous person, which is why you donate some of your hard-earned money to charitable causes and organizations each year.

 - $750 of saved capital gains tax (assuming a 15% capital gains tax rate)

 In this scenario, by donating appreciated investments and itemizing your deductions, you avoid an extra $750 in capital gains taxes.
 And, because charities don’t pay taxes on the money received in donations, you won’t be passing any tax bills on to them.

 If you use Betterment as an advisor, we keep track of the amount you’re eligible to give, and provide streamlined donations to a growing list of charities.
 Learn more about Betterment’s charitable giving service here.

 Nick Holeman, CFP® and Betterment Financial Planning Expert, says, “It’s generally best to donate appreciated investments instead of cash.
 This allows you to donate (and deduct) the same amount to charity, but also avoid capital gains taxes.
 You get a double tax benefit.
 You could even use the cash you would have donated to repurchase the same investments at a higher cost basis.”

 During the giving season, donating to charity is certainly rewarding.
 You may wish to seek out which high-impact nonprofits deserve your generous donations, rather than those with larger marketing budgets.

-To maximize your charitable impact, you can consult online sources such as ImpactMatters and GiveWell, both of which provide lists of top nonprofits.
-Or use a tool designed to enable individual donors to maximize charitable impact such as Agora for Good, which helps donors create and track portfolios of gifts to various nonprofit high impact organizations in over a dozen sectors, including those for ending poverty, gender equality, and global education, to name a few.
+To maximize your charitable impact, you can consult online sources such as ImpactMatters, GiveWell, and Charity Navigator, all of which provide lists of top-rated not-for-profits.
+Or use a tool designed to enable individual donors to maximize charitable impact such as Agora for Good, which helps donors create and track portfolios of gifts to various nonprofit high impact organizations in over a dozen sectors.

 Angela Rastegar Campbell is the CEO and co-founder of Agora for Good, a groundbreaking new platform that allows donors to build and manage virtual foundations with the support of expert guidance.